tanaypratap/teamtanay.jobchallenge.dev/content/finalist/ttjc@finalist@Uyadav207/index.md

 Expo is a framework for React-Applications.
 Developer can easily built both Ios and Android platform mobile application. we can easily develop, build , deploy the app quickly.
 And the best part about react-native is that it gives a Native look to our Mobile / Web Application from the same JavaScript and TypeScript codebase.

-I have tried showing my the perfect use of UseState Hooks in here.
+I have tried showing the perfect use of UseState Hooks in here.

 **Visit**--[Random Color generator App](https://dev.to/uyadav207/random-color-generator-expo-app-5g4b)